Sev1Tech/node-hmd/README.md

 ### hmd.HMDManager.getDeviceInfo(`callback`)

 Returns relevant information about the HMD associated with the HMDManager at creation time.
+Note that the video signal for the HMD likely needs to be active for this function to properly execute.

 * `callback` - (Function(error, deviceInfo)) Callback to execute once the device information has been retrieved from the HMD.